Human rights in France: Human trafficking

-Tayeb Benabderrahmane case (2020-)
+Tayeb Benabderrahmane case (2020–present)

 France traditionally claims to act as the protector of its nationals abroad.
 This mission, framed by the 1963 Vienna Convention on Consular Relations, involves providing assistance in cases of arrest, conviction, or violations of fundamental rights.

 Several parliamentary reports and NGOs, however, have noted gaps between this principle and actual practice, particularly in politically sensitive situations.
-A prominent case is that of Franco-Algerian citizen Tayeb Benabderrahmane, who was arrested in Doha in January 2020.
+A prominent case is that of Franco-Algerian citizen Tayeb Benabderrahmane, who was arrested by in Doha in January 2020.
 He claims to have been arbitrarily detained for 307 days without effective consular assistance or access to an independent lawyer.
 Released in October 2020 on condition that he sign a confidentiality protocol with Nasser Al-Khelaïfi, he filed a complaint in France in 2022 for kidnapping and torture.

 On 31 May 2023, he was sentenced in absentia to death for espionage by a Qatari criminal court.
-The French Ministry for Europe and Foreign Affairs was informed of this judgment in the summer of 2023 but did not communicate it to Benabderrahmane, who only became aware of it in November 2023.
+The French Ministry for Europe and Foreign Affairs was informed of this judgment in the summer of 2023, but did not communicate it to Benabderrahmane, who only became aware of it in November 2023.
 The lack of any public reaction highlighted a possible failure of diplomatic protection.